-Standard setting through the design and stewardship of ethical policy, practices, decisions, and behavior, including administering Declarations of Interest Programs to ensure public confidence.
+- Standard setting through the design and stewardship of ethical policy, practices, decisions, and behavior, including administering Declaration of Interests Programs to ensure public confidence.

-Outreach and training to strengthen Bank Group values, foster a culture of respect and integrity, and build bridges between scientific research and practice in ethical development.
+- Outreach and training to strengthen World Bank Group values, foster a culture of respect and integrity, and build bridges between scientific research and practice in ethical development.